bmay51213/bmay51213.github.io/_posts/2020-10-23-heartfailuresurvivalprediction.md

 Based on the categorical variables, more patients were alive, male, non-smokers, non-diabetic, non-anemic, and with normal blood pressure.

-To eliminate redundnt variables, a correlation analysis was performed to identify correlations with an absolute value of >0.95.
+To eliminate redundant variables, a correlation analysis was performed to identify correlations with an absolute value of >0.95.

 ```python
 #Searching for High Correlations